2024

 The research defies earlier electrophysiology canon and undermines the previously held belief that calcium channels function independently.
 The study is published online in the journal eLIFE.

-Peppers a hot topic in medical research at UC Davis
+Peppers a Hot Topic in Medical Research at UC Davis

 capsaicin-molecule

 Humans love Sriracha sauce, and the pleasurable, painful sensation that makes us want to slather tacos, rice and barbecue with it and other spicy condiments comes down to one molecule: capsaicin.
 Departmental faculty members Jie Zheng, Ph.D. and Vladimir Yarov-Yarovoy, Ph.D., in collaboration with researchers in China, recently got an unprecedented, close-up view of this molecule, as well as what happens inside our bodies when we eat the spicy foods that contain it.
-Read more about this article here »
+Read more about this news

 2015